UOX3DevTeam/UOX3/README.md

 <details>
   <summary>Using <strong>Command Line git</strong></summary>

-  > 1. Run `git clone https://github.com/UOX3DevTeam/UOX3.git` in a Terminal to clone the stable master branch of UOX3 into a subdirectory of the current directory you're in.
+  > 1. Run `git clone https://github.com/UOX3DevTeam/UOX3.git` in Terminal to clone the stable master branch of UOX3 into a subdirectory of the current directory you're in.
 </details>

 <details>